lobo235/netlobo-linodedyndns/README.md

 ## Setup

-You first must find out the Domain ID and resource ID numbers.
-In order to do this follow the steps below.
+To set up the Linode Dynamic DNS Updater, follow these steps:

-1. Create a Linode API Key through your account profile at https://cloud.linode.com/dashboard.
+1. Create a Linode API Key through your account profile at [https://cloud.linode.com/dashboard](https://cloud.linode.com/dashboard).
 Give it rights to read/write to domains only.
 2. Run the docker container using your orchestrator of choice (I prefer HashiCorp's Nomad)

+By following these steps, you will be able to keep your Linode DNS `A Record` up-to-date with your WAN IP, ensuring seamless connectivity to your domain.